 Merchant rights under the Code of Conduct for the Payment Card Industry in Canada

-The Code of Conduct for the Payment Card Industry in Canada (the Code) was introduced in 2010.
+The Code of Conduct for the Payment Card Industry in Canada (the Code) came into effect in 2010.
 All major payment card network operators (PCNOs) in Canada have agreed to the Code.
 They are American Express Canada, Discover, Interac, Mastercard Canada, Visa Canada and UnionPay.
 The Code was revised and updated in 2015 and 2024.

 The Code aims to ensure transparency, flexibility, and choice for merchants in managing payment card acceptance.
 To meet this goal, the Code provides merchants with certain rights.